Alvarez aims to 'retire' Golovkin in trilogy fight

 The bitter rivals fight on 17 September four years after Alvarez narrowly beat Golovkin on points in their rematch.

-Golovkin turned 40 earlier this year and speaking to BBC Sport, Alvarez was asked whether he wanted to the Kazakh retire after their fight.
+Golovkin turned 40 earlier this year and speaking to BBC Sport, Alvarez was asked whether he wanted to retire the Kazakh after their fight.

 "I don't like that guy," he tells BBC Sport.
 "Yes, that's my goal."